 Use this control to regulate the amount of air forced through the system in any mode you select.
-The fan speed increases as you move the control from the left (OFF) to the right position.
+The fan speed increases as you move the control from left (OFF) to right.

 NOTE: For vehicles equipped with Remote Start, the climate controls will not function during Remote Start operation if the fan control is left in the "O" (Off) position.